ahmed1293/countdown/README.md

 ## Intro

 I used to watch a lot of "8 out of 10 Cats does Countdown", and I generally sucked on both rounds.
-So, I decided to automate them.
+So, I decided to automate them :)

 ### Numbers